 What about the advice to drink 8 glasses a day?

-You've probably heard the advice, "Drink eight 8-ounce glasses of water a day."
+You've probably heard the advice to drink eight glasses of water a day.
 That's easy to remember, and it's a reasonable goal.

 Most healthy people can stay hydrated by drinking water and other fluids whenever they feel thirsty.
 For some people, fewer than eight glasses a day might be enough.
 But other people might need more.